TREE-related ITEMS OF ALL KINDS

-In my web search for “Hide and Seek” after so many decades, I found “Adam’s Grave,” another beautiful work from the same painter:
+In my web search for oil painter Pavel Tchelitchew’s “Hide and Seek,” I found “Adam’s Grave,” another beautiful work from the same fellow nature worshipper:

 We need another and a wiser and perhaps a more mystical concept of animals.
 Remote from universal nature and living by complicated artifice, man in civilization surveys the creature through the glass of his knowledge and sees thereby a feather magnified and the whole image in distortion.
 We patronize them for their incompleteness, for their tragic fate for having taken form so far below ourselves.
 And therein do we err, and greatly err.
 For the animal shall not be measured by man.